 - and nine additional credit hours at the 300-level or higher.

-Theatre majors are prepared for entry-level technical theatre, design, and performance positions.
-Students are prepared for acceptance in competitive Master of Fine Arts (MFA) and Master of Arts (MA) theatre programs.
+Performing Arts graduates are prepared for entry-level technical theatre, design, and performance positions.
+Many easily transition into a competitive Master of Fine Arts (MFA) and Master of Arts (MA) theatre programs upon graduation.

 Through writing, research, and discussion-based classes, students learn to think critically and historically about the performing arts.
 Core theatre courses offer broad introductory and intermediate-level study in all areas of theatre art and production.
-Theatre majors have the opportunity to identify a specific area of concentration within the program's upper-level offerings.
-Internships and independent study in acting, design, theatre technology, and dramaturgy can be arranged for advanced students.
+Theatre majors can identify a specific area of concentration within the program's upper-level offerings—internships and independent research in acting, design, theatre technology, and dramaturgy for advanced students.